Your Cart is empty

 Overall, the festival was held in order.
 Nearly 500 people were treated at the site and in hospitals for minor problems, and there were three more serious injuries, including fights, one of which was stabbed.

-From July 31 to the end of August 2, rape was reported on a minor, 7 accidents and 57 traffic violations, 2 auto thefts and a motorcycle, a hit and run and an assault on an employee.
+From July 31 to the end of August 2 there was 7 accidents and 57 traffic violations, 2 auto thefts and a motorcycle, a hit and run and an assault on an employee.
 Three complaints of fraud against the organization were filed.

 On August 2, 1970, the Premier of Quebec, Robert Bourassa, announced that the Ministry of Justice would conduct a full investigation into the failure of the Manseau pop festival and all the circumstances surrounding the organization of the festival in the aim to determine whether legal proceedings should be taken: "It is normal," said Mr. Bourassa, "that the government decides to investigate this failure and the abuses to which this demonstration gave rise ...
 In this case, it is obvious that there are some curious things that have happened."